Raymond Blanc: Career

 Training as a waiter, Blanc worked at the Michelin-starred Le Palais de la Bière in Besançon.
 In 1972 he was fired for upsetting the head chef (Blanc had offered him advice on how to cook); however, the manager knew of a job in England.
 Not speaking English well enough to survive without a notepad, he was dispatched to The Rose Revived in Newbridge, Oxfordshire, arriving three days after landing at Dover in his Renault 5 Gordini.
 Blanc married the owner's daughter Jenny, and the couple had two sons.

 Before striking out on his own in 1977, Blanc worked for a time under chef patron André Chavagnon, who had opened a French restaurant, La Sorbonne, in Oxford High Street in 1966.
 In 1977, the Blancs opened Les Quat' Saisons in a row of modern shops in Summertown, Oxford: "We mortgaged the house, owed 18 further people, and opened in a corridor between a lingerie shop and Oxfam".
 An overnight success, he won "Egon Ronay Guide Restaurant of the Year", two Michelin stars and a host of other distinctions.

-In 1981, Blanc opened La Maison Blanc, a chain of boulangeries and pâtisseries that also contain cafès.
+In 1981, Blanc opened La Maison Blanc, a chain of boulangeries and pâtisseries that also contained cafès.
 There were 14 branches of Maison Blanc across the country, including several in London and one in Oxford.
 Maison Blanc cakes were also available nationwide in Waitrose supermarkets.
 The chain was closed in 2017 by its owners, Kout Food Group.

 In 1983, Blanc purchased a manor-house in the Oxfordshire village of Great Milton, where he opened Le Manoir aux Quat' Saisons, a country house hotel and double Michelin starred restaurant.
 Awarded five AA stars and with a score of 19/20 from the French guide Gault Millau, Le Manoir describes itself as "one of the ultimate gastronomic destinations in the country".

 Blanc opened Le Petit Blanc, the first of a chain of smaller restaurants, in Oxford in June 1996.
 Blanc's aim was to bring the French philosophy of "good food being central to good living" to the United Kingdom.
 His desire was to create and serve food that can be enjoyed by everyone – "from the time-conscious business person to those looking for a welcoming family restaurant".
 Blanc suffered two mini strokes when he was 42, believed to have been brought on by stress and overwork.

 In June 2003, after nearly losing the chain to his ex-wife Jenny as part of his divorce settlement, the four Le Petit Blanc Brasseries (now known as Brasserie Blanc) in Birmingham (which closed in 2008), Cheltenham, Manchester and Oxford became part of the Loch Fyne Restaurant Group portfolio.
 Blanc maintains a share in the business, and continues to be involved creating new menus, developing the chef and kitchen teams and participating in the promotion of the restaurants.
 Since 1996, Raymond has opened the following branches of Brasserie Blanc: